Beth3346/elr-website-quality-checklist/README.md

 + Use icon fonts where appropriate

 ### Finishing Touches

++ Create HTML sitemap
 + Create custom 404/error pages
 + Create a favicon
++ Create any needed "Thank You" pages and ensure that these are working properly
 + Marketing
     + Set up any relevant social media
     + Link social media to site